OFlanagan/Economic-Cleaning/agricultural_data.md

 ![](agricultural_data_files/figure-markdown_github/unnamed-chunk-22-1.png)

 This gives us what is quite an interesting graph for a region that has suffered decades of turmoil.
+This provides us with a story that can provide some motivation for this work.
+What is driving these changes in cereal yields?

+\*\*\* NOTE - SHOULD PUT THIS GRAPH AT THE START TO TRY AND PROVIDE A SOURCE OF MOTIVATION FOR THE STORY \*\*\*

 A quick bit of research on wikipedia allowed me to add lines roughly seperating the different periods of recent Afghan history.

 -   Afghanistan was ruled by monarchy until the last king Mohammed Zahir Shah was overthrown by his cousin Mohammed Daoud Khan in 1973.